cuinjune/Ofelia/README.md

 * Make sure you have [Pd](http://msp.ucsd.edu/software.html) installed on your desktop.
 * Start Pd and go to `Help` -> `Find externals`, then search for `ofelia`
 * Select the proper version of ofelia for your system to download and install.
+* (Linux only) If the library fails to load, open the Terminal and run the following command to install dependencies.
+  <pre>cd ofelia/scripts/distro_name
+  sudo ./install_dependencies.sh</pre>

 ## Explore